 Most large property and casualty insurance companies have surety departments.
 In addition, there are some companies for which surety bonds make up all or most of their business.

-Surety bonds are issued through surety bond producers, also known as agents and brokers, who are knowledgeable about the surety industry normally.
-Surety bond producers typically work in agencies that specialize in surety bonds or in insurance agencies that deal in insurance policies and in surety bonds.
+Surety bonds are issued through surety bond producers, also known as agents and brokers, who know the surety industry.
+Surety bond producers typically work in agencies that specialize in surety bonds or in insurance agencies that deal in insurance policies and surety bonds.

-There are various types of surety bonds, some deal with business ventures like construction while others are associated with motor vehicles.
-Some states allow a type of surety bond to be posted instead of a motorist maintaining auto insurance.
+There are various types of surety bonds; some deal with business ventures like construction, while others are associated with motor vehicles.
+Some states allow a surety bond to be posted instead of maintaining auto insurance.
 You may also obtain bone insurance or a surety bond for the title of a vehicle.

 This title bond guarantees to a motor vehicle department that the title to a vehicle is clear, as represented.
 If there is a claim, someone else has a lien or owns the vehicle, then the DMV will file against the bond.
-The surety would be required to pay the claim and then seek recovery from you normally.
+The surety would be required to pay the claim and seek your recovery.

-If you are having trouble finding someone to issue you a surety bond you can contact your state’s insurance regulatory body for consumer help.
+If you have trouble finding someone to issue you a surety bond, contact your state’s insurance regulatory body for consumer help.

 — Michelle Megna contributed to this story.